MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-windows.md

 A native C++ project can be used a few ways:

 - As stand-alone console Admin tools for maintaining your game.
-  - The PlayFab C++ SDK works great for a stand-alone C++ program.
+  - The PlayFab Cross-Platform C++ SDK works great for a stand-alone C++ program.

 - Integrated into an existing Visual Studio based C++ game.
   - Follow the instructions below to integrate the NuGet Package into your Visual Studio Solution, and you're ready to go.

 - Integrated into an existing C++ based game engine.
-  - The PlayFab C++ SDK should not be used if we provide a more specific SDK.
+  - The PlayFab Cross-Platform C++ SDK should not be used if we provide a more specific SDK.
     - [Cocos2d-x](https://github.com/PlayFab/Cocos2d-xSDK)
     - [Unreal](https://github.com/PlayFab/UnrealCppSdk)